Please join our CIRCLE OF SUPPORT

-A Focus on Social Justice: As part of our Associate program, we offer training workshops to support our clinicians to develop their multicultural competencies.
-We also strive to adopt policies and procedures within our organization to promote sensitivity to issues of diversity and social justice.
+A Focus on Social Justice: As part of our program, we offer training workshops to support our clinicians to develop their multicultural competencies.
+We also strive to adopt policies and procedures within our organization to promote sensitivity to issues of diversity, racial equity and social justice.
 We continuously seek to engage in strategic program development to better serve our community, seeking ways to create more accessibility to services for marginalized, at-risk or low-income persons.

 Thank you for your support.
 A gift to Grateful Heart is an investment in the health and well-being of your community.